drunsinn/yaews/README.md

 # yaews - Yet Another ESP Weather Station

+Arduino project for the ESP8266 Mikrocontroller.
+The board used is the NodeMCU Amica but others should work as well.

+The first LED on the ESP-12 submodule gives an indication about the wifi connection.
+LED off = Wifi connected The second LED on the NodeMCU boad is currently not in use.

 # Dependencies
 these librarys can be installed via the arduino library manager
 * [NTPClientLib](https://github.com/gmag11/NtpClient) >= 2.5.0